Use the Search Engine for any keyword or to find a particular garden by name

 Photo © 2012 Ramster Events

 A mature woodland garden with over 20 acres featuring flowering shrubs, a bog garden and wild flowers, especially good in spring and early summer.
 Specimens include magnolias, camellias, azaleas and rhododendrons and there are many fine trees to be seen.
+Around 250 acres of farm land and woods surround the house with ancient woodland, wildlife and stunning blue bells in May.

 Richmond Park See Isabella Plantation above.